emgong/double-takes/app/posts/2014-04-04-crafting-a-conference-talk.md

 ## Illustrate effectively

-Perhaps "a picture is worth a thousand words" and "a word is worth a thousand pictures" can both be true simultaneously, because effective use of words and images can make a good talk a great one.
-It's obvious that simple illustrations can be terrific way of condensing complex ideas in a slide deck.
+Perhaps "a picture is worth a thousand words" and "a word is worth a thousand pictures" can both be true simultaneously, because effective use of both words and images can make a good talk a great one.
+It's obvious that simple illustrations can be a terrific way of condensing complex ideas in a slide deck.
 This is intimidating if, like me, you can't draw at all.
 I can do some basic image manipulation, but simple illustrations are not at all my forte.

 One idea: hire a designer!
 [Marissa Hile](http://marissahile.com) did the best illustrations in my Lineman talk.
 Her artwork was the visual glue that held the whole thing together.